Information gain and measurement disturbance for quantum agents: Quantifying information gained and back-action

 where $\hat{\nu}_i^\mathcal{S}$ and $\hat{\mu}_i^\mathcal{M}$ are sets of normalized orthogonal operators such that

-The Schmidt rank is given by the number of non-zero $\lambda_i$, and the Schmidt strength is given by $\sum p_i\log[p_i]$, with $p_i = \left|\lambda_i\right|^2$ and $\sum p_i = 1$ and $N = \text{dim}(\mathcal{S})\cdot\text{dim}(\mathcal{M})$.
-For bipartite qubit unitaries, the operator-Schmidt decomposition can always be written with unitaries as the basis operators $\hat{\nu}_i^\mathcal{S}$ and $\hat{\mu}_i^\mathcal{M}$.
-As a consequence (details in appendix \ref{secap:QMI_qubit_unitaries}), the maximum value of acquired information given by equation \ref{eq:QMI_equation_acquired} can always be attained by setting the initial memory state to be maximally entangled to a memory ancilla, which would result in acquired information that is equal to the Schmidt strength.
+The Schmidt rank is given by the number of non-zero $\lambda_i$, and the Schmidt strength is given by $-\sum p_i\log[p_i]$, with $p_i = \left|\lambda_i\right|^2$, $\sum p_i = 1$.
+The Schmidt strength corresponds to the information gain when the memory is prepared maximally entangled to a memory ancilla (see Appendix B).